 Established by the R.W.
 Smith family, this fund provides loans of up to \$7,500 to churches with membership of 200 or less for church building improvements and new construction.
 The loan has a six-year term with a low interest rate.
-Loans are provided to churches that are affiliated with the BGCT.
-Contact our Church Architecture office for full details.
+Loans are provided to churches that are affiliated with the Baptist General Convention of Texas.
+Contact our architecture office for full details.